Preparing for College

 ABSE is a great way to start at Lane.
 Good thinking, Titan!

-Step 1: You have earned your high school diploma or GED and want to prepare for college.
+Step 1: You have earned your high school diploma or GED and want to improve your skills and prepare for college.

-Students improve their placement scores by taking our free courses.
+Students improve their placement scores by taking our low cost/no cost courses.

-Step 2: You have taken the new student orientation.
+Step 2: You have completed the new student orientation.

-If you are a returning student you will need to complete a current term registration form and reserve your spot in class.
-You needn't go to orientation.
-We will just need post-tests for you.
+(If you are a returning student you will need to be sure fees from the previous term have been paid.
+Then complete a current term registration form in ABSE and reserve your spot in class.)

 Step 3: You have determined when and where you will take your classes.

 Adult Skill Development (ASD) courses offer instruction in reading, writing and/or math that focus on preparing college bound students for college placement testing and success in college classes.